Best email finder tools for sales and outreach in 2026

 Capterra shows 4.3/5 from a smaller review base.
 In tests, it fits well as a final validation step on top of other finders.

-For research-heavy workflows, combine with a tool that excels at domain discovery, then run final checks here.
+For research-heavy work, combine it with a tool that excels at domain discovery.
+Then run final checks here.

 5. Apollo